merlin-cs/Once4All/docs/source/index.rst

 (Note: Run these commands inside the Docker container)

-Run the tool from the repository root:
+Run the tool from the repository root to start mutation-based fuzzing on existing SMT-LIB v2 formulas:

 .. code-block:: bash